Leica Q Typ 116 vs Panasonic FZ2500

 The FZ2500 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the Q Typ 116 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the Q Typ 116 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the Q Typ 116 was succeeded by the Leica Q2.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Panasonic websites.

 So what conclusions can be drawn?
 Is there a clear favorite between the Leica Q Typ 116 and the Panasonic FZ2500?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.